paulbricman/paulbricman.github.io/_posts/2026-01-12-apologists-of-the-artificial.md

   <img src="/generators/field/outputs/field_30.svg" alt="">
 </div>

-We do not own many of the things we used to own, not the movies, not the music, nor the games we pay for, as they are now merely licensed to us.
+We do not own many of the things we used to own.
+Not the movies, not the music, nor the games we pay for, as they are now merely licensed to us.
 We do not own the storage we use to save our memories, as it is now merely rented to us.
 The content we share on social media similarly remains the property of the company behind the platform; you just get to use a small corner as long as you adhere to the terms.

 Consider the beautiful absurdity of flipping the script in its entirety, such that not only would people reclaim ownership of the things they used to own until not so long ago, but they would also own the very digital infrastructure that powers the services they depend on.
 The one "reverse" Uno card that civil society should play if there ever was one.